Unraveling the Potency of Cannabinoids, Terpenes, and Flavonoids

 Difference between Cannabinoids, Terpenes, and Flavonoids

-While cannabinoids, terpenes, and flavonoids all exist in the cannabis plant, they each play a different role.
-Cannabinoids interact with the endocannabinoid system in the human body, affecting things like mood, pain sensation, appetite, and memory.
-Terpenes contribute to the aroma and flavor of cannabis and may enhance or modify the effects of cannabinoids.
-Flavonoids, although less well-known, contribute to the color of cannabis and also have their own potential health benefits.
+While these compounds all exist in the cannabis plant, they each play a different role.
+Cannabinoids interact with the endocannabinoid system, affecting things like mood, pain, and memory.
+Terpenes contribute to the aroma and flavor and may modify the effects of cannabinoids.
+Flavonoids contribute to the color of cannabis and also have their own potential health benefits.

 Natural Sources

-Cannabis is a rich source of cannabinoids, terpenes, and flavonoids, but it’s not the only one.
-Many other plants, fruits, and herbs contain these compounds.
-For example, echinacea contains cannabinoids, citruses contain terpenes, and berries contain flavonoids.
+Cannabis is a rich source of these compounds, but it’s not the only one.
+Many other plants, fruits, and herbs contain them.
+For example, echinacea contains compounds similar to cannabinoids, citruses contain terpenes, and berries contain flavonoids.
 However, cannabis is unique in that it contains a high concentration and variety of these compounds.

 FAQs